 For some of you, this is the day that will have significant impact on you because of the decisions that you will take afterwards.
 These will shape your life forever.

 Firstly, a Career is not about the job or work you will do…but as you grow older, it is the sum of who you are, what you do at work/on a job, and everything else, all the life role where you do other types of work, which makes up your life.
-Such as family, your friends and networks, being a parent, a citizen and how you contribute to your community, country and others…today is not about subjects you will choose, the college or university you will go to, degrees you will do and the job you will eventually have, its about everything that answers the question…Who am I?
+Such as family roles, social roles with your friends and networks, being an active citizen and how you contribute to your community, country and others in this world.
+Today is not about subjects you will choose, the college or university you will go to, degrees you will do and the job you will eventually have.
+Today is about everything that answers the question…Who am I?
 Or Who are you?
 What am I good at?
 What’s my life purpose?
 What is my personal vision?
 My future legacy.